meyer2097/Frame-Shift-Aware-Alignment/README.md

 Note that the algorithm only works if the frameshift penalty is larger than the gap penalty.
 Hence, the occurance of an insertion or deletion is more probable than the occurance of a frameshift.

 ### Affine gap penalty
-Several papers have shown that an implementation of a frameshift awaren aligner with affine gap penalty is possible.
-For this project, attempts were made to implement this.
-However, it quickly became apparent that this was too big an undertaking.
+Several papers have shown that an implementation of a frameshift-aware aligner with affine gap penalty is possible.
+All of them differ a lot in their objective and methodology.
+For this project, attempts were made to implement this on or own.
+However, it quickly became apparent that this was a very large field to cover, so we reduced it to the assumptions we could make for sure.

 The following section shows the **incomplete** attempt.
 The code can be found in the branch 'affine_test_jules'.